With the Supreme Court’s ruling in Obergefell v. Hodges, the tide has officially turned in favor of gay marriage in the

 But this hasn’t just been an issue in the US — many other countries have recently adopted bills legalizing same-sex marriage.

 Find out which countries allow gay marriage — and why it’s a good idea to have certified translations of your personal documents done right away if you want to get married abroad.

 Countries That Allow Same-Sex Marriage

 On June 26, 2015, the Supreme Court ruled gay couples nationwide had a right to marry.
 The decision passed narrowly, with a 5-4 vote.
 The United States became the 18th nation to grant the right to same-sex couples.
-A full list includes:
+As of August 4, 2017, the full list includes:

 - The Netherlands